leventdem/masq-crypto/README.md

 is used to sign and verify the EC public key during ECDHE.
 5) Click on **Start ECDH** to send a message.

-**NOTE:** You can find see all the communications between Alice and bob in the console log.
+**NOTE:** You can see all the communications steps between Alice and Bob in the console log.

+## Demo page

+In this page, the main cryptographic operations are presented :
+- AES operations
+- RSA
+- ECDH

+## Performance comparison between ECDSA and RSA-PSS signature
+The question of choosing either ECDSA or RSA-PSS could be asked, as a indicator we have implemented a small test by signing and verifying a message a hundred times.
+Please specify the same "strength" between both ciphers, i.e. modulus length, hash name for RSA-PSS or elliptic curve for ECDSA.

 # Example usage